BenCassidy33/Tickers/README.md

 ## Responses

-- The server will respond with a HTTP status code 200 if the ticker is found and the range is set correctly.
+- HTTP 200: Success!
+The ticker is valid, and the date range is correctly set.
-- The server will respond with a HTTP status code 400 if the payload is not formatted correctly.
+- HTTP 400: Bad Request.
+The JSON payload format is incorrect.
-- The server will respond with a HTTP status code 404 if the ticker is not valid/not found.
+- HTTP 404: Not Found.
+The ticker does not exist or is invalid.
-- The server will respond with a HTTP status code 416 if the range is outside the bound of stored dates.
+- HTTP 416: Range Not Satisfiable.
+The specified date range exceeds the available data.
-- The server will respond with a HTTP status code 422 if the range input is incorrectly formatted.
+- HTTP 422: Unprocessable Entity.
+The date range format is incorrect.

 ## Constraints